emmajanedrews/base-template/_posts/2018-03-22-the-benefits-of-choosing-a-team-to-sell-your-home.md

 ---
 layout: post
 title: The Benefits of Choosing a Team to Sell Your Home
-date: 2018-03-22 17:37:48
+date: 2018-03-22 17:37:00
 tags:
   - Home Buyer Tips
 excerpt: >-
-  If you’re selling your home, don’t hire a traditional Realtor just because they have signs in the lawn.
+  If you’re selling your home, don’t hire a traditional Realtor just because they have signs on the lawn.
 Hire a team with an expert negotiator and marketer on staff.
 enclosure:
 pullquote: Big money gets put into your pocket as a result of marketing and negotiating.